Investigating Production of TeV-scale Muons in Extensive Air Shower at 2400 Meters Underground

 In addition to TeV-scale muons produced directly in EAS, atmospheric neutrinos generated in these cascades can also yield secondary muons underground.
 These neutrinos, typically with GeV-scale energies, may traverse the mountain overburden or propagate through the Earth and subsequently undergo charged-current interactions in the surrounding rock.
 The resulting muons can then enter the detector volume.
 To quantify this contribution, we scale the neutrino-induced muon rates measured by Super-Kamiokande and SNO~\cite{Super-Kamiokande:2023ahc,SNO:2009oor}.
 For the one-ton prototype, the expected yield is 0.3 events per year, corresponding to less than 1\% of the total muon flux.
 This background is therefore negligible for the present study.

-Table~\ref{tab:flux} shows the ratios of muon flux between the data and the theoretical predictions, revealing a discrepancy of about 40\% with a significance of more than 5.5$\sigma$ across all hadronic models.
-Thanks to excellent angular resolution, we can systematically compare results based on the zenith angle, allowing us to investigate any potential dependence of flux excess on this angle.
-Muon fluxes in various zenith angle bins are calculated from reconstructed muon directions using the formula $\phi(\theta) = N(\theta)/\left[\epsilon(\theta)S(\theta)T\right]$, where $N(\theta)$ represents the number of muons, $T$ denotes the effective DAQ time, $\epsilon(\theta)$ and $S(\theta)$ correspond the detection efficiency and effective area, respectively.
-We divide $\cos\theta$ values from 0.2 to 1 into bins of width 0.1 due to angular resolution and statistical limitations; notably, the interval between 0.2 and 0.4 is combined into a single bin because of the limited statistics.
+Table~\ref{tab:flux} shows the ratios of muon flux between data and predictions, revealing a discrepancy of about 40\% with more than 2$\sigma$ (including model-related uncertainties) and 5.5$\sigma$ (excluding them).
+Thanks to the excellent angular resolution, we can systematically compare results based on the zenith angle, allowing us to investigate any potential dependence of flux excess on this angle.
+Muon fluxes in various zenith angle bins are calculated from reconstructed muon directions using the formula $\phi(\theta) = N(\theta)/\left[\epsilon(\theta)S(\theta)T\right]$, where $N(\theta)$ represents the number of muons, $T$ denotes the effective DAQ time, $\epsilon(\theta)$ and $S(\theta)$ correspond to the detection efficiency and effective area, respectively.
+We divide $\cos\theta$ values from 0.2 to 1 into bins of width 0.1 due to angular resolution and the statistical limitations; notably, the interval between 0.2 and 0.4 is combined into a single bin because of limited statistics.
 The angular deviation caused by multiple Coulomb scattering for muons above 3~TeV is estimated to be less than 0.1 degrees, which is negligible compared to our angular resolution.
 The effective energy threshold for muons is determined by the slant depth of the mountain overburden, which varies with the zenith angle.
 For the angular range in this analysis, the threshold spans from 3~TeV to 9~TeV.
 Fig.~\ref{fig:underground} displays measured and predicted underground muon fluxes at different zenith angles, showing no significant angular dependence for the muon excess.

 To understand the origin of the observed discrepancy from the standpoint of hadronic interactions in EAS, we compare the muon production mechanisms predicted by different hadronic interaction models, as shown in Fig.~\ref{fig:compare}.
 Using MCEq, the calculated muon flux is decomposed into contributions from $\pi$ and $K$ mesons, as well as prompt sources arising from charm and unflavored mesons~\cite{Fedynitch:2018cbl}.
 Focusing on muons above the TeV scale highlights differences in meson production during the earliest stages of the cascade.
 The three models considered here exhibit distinct features: EPOS-LHC predicts enhanced production of both $\pi$ and $K$ relative to the other models, while QGSJET-II-04 yields comparable $\pi$ but a substantially lower $K$ component than SIBYLL-2.3d.
 At higher energies, the prompt component becomes increasingly important, with SIBYLL-2.3d producing a significantly larger fraction of such mesons.